aw/picolisp-json/README.md

 # JSON Encoder/Decoder for PicoLisp

 This library can be used to parse and serialize (encode/decode) JSON strings in [PicoLisp](http://picolisp.com/).
-It relies on the  native C library.

 ![picolisp-json](https://cloud.githubusercontent.com/assets/153401/6571543/56e31e44-c701-11e4-99f0-c2c51fd8061b.png)